The cost of shipping to Italy is 6€, free above 39€.

 Cream: The Secret Element of Sicilian Granita

 Not to mention the cream!
-Faithful companion of the slushIn the Messina region, there is a totally artisanal variant.
-This cream, whipped by hand and without the use of additives, adds a touch of creaminess that contrasts beautifully with the consistency of the slush.
-In many ice-cream parlours in Messina, cream is served separately, allowing everyone to dose it to their liking and create their own perfect balance between sweetness and freshness.
+A faithful companion of the granita, in the Messina region there is a totally artisanal variant.
+This cream, whipped by hand and without the use of additives, adds a touch of creaminess that contrasts beautifully with the consistency of the granita.
+In many ice-cream parlours in Messina, the cream is served separately, allowing everyone to dose it to their liking and create their own perfect balance between sweetness and freshness.

 Making Granita at Home: The Pistachio Pistì Loaf